You are currently viewing February 2025 – Paphos & London

 The house was an old, traditional, cottage-style.
 Inside was comfortable and spacious.
 The home hosts told us they rented the house only intending to stay a short while while they were looking for somewhere new to settle.

-They instantly fell in love with Barnes and tried, but failed, to get their landlord to sell to them.
-Now, they are determined to stay put, and only when they can buy a house very close to this one becomes available will they be tempted to move.
+They instantly fell in love with Barnes and have already tried, but failed, to get their landlord to sell to them.
+Not to be defeated, they are determined to stay put, and told us, only when a house very close to this one becomes available to buy, will they be tempted to move.

 The Pet